Land Use

 INTERACTIVE MAP: Explore the changes from the existing land use conditions under the Preferred Alternative.

-The community’s Preferred Land Use Map responsibly plans for future growth while maintaining the neighborhoods, open spaces, and small-town feel that make Ridgefield such a special place to live.
+The Preferred Land Use Map responsibly plans for future growth while maintaining the neighborhoods, open spaces, and small-town feel that make Ridgefield such a special place to live.

 These maps don’t stand alone in long term land use planning.
 They are accompanied by a set of goals and policies that further help guide the look and feel of future development in Ridgefield.
-City Council reviewed Draft Land Use Goals and Policies in a Study Session on May 15.

 The City of Ridgefield has been working through Envision Ridgefield 2045, a process to update the city’s Comprehensive Growth Plan and remain consistent with the requirements of the Washington Growth Management Act (GMA).
 As part of this process, we receive allocations for population, housing and jobs from Clark County to account for the next 20 years of growth.